bmullan/ciab-remote-desktop/README.md

 **Content Management Systems (CMS)**

-*Drupal* - Both Drupal and Joomla are widely used world-wide and *BOTH* have dozens and dozens of add-ons you can easily install.
+**Drupal** - Both Drupal and Joomla are widely used world-wide and *BOTH* have *dozens and dozens of add-ons* you can easily install.

-*Joomla*
+**Joomla** - see above

+**WordPress** - One of the most popular blogging & content management platforms worldwide.

 **Enterprise Resource Management (ERP)**

-*ERPNext* -  ERPNext supports manufacturing, distribution, retail, trading, services, education,
+**ERPNext** -  ERPNext supports manufacturing, distribution, retail, trading, services, education,
            non profits and includes Accounting, Inventory, Manufacturing, CRM, Sales, Purchase, Project Management, and a Human Resource Management System (HRMS).

 **Learning Management Systems (LRM)**

-*Moodle* - Moodle is a learning platform designed to provide educators, administrators
+**Moodle** - Moodle is a learning platform designed to provide educators, administrators
          and learners with a single robust, secure and integrated system to create personalised learning environments.  *Moodle can also be used by Businesses to help plan/manage Training for Employees.*

 **Human Resource Management (HRM)**

-*OrangeHRM* - a complete open source HR management system.
+**OrangeHRM** - a complete open source HR management system.

 **Business & eCommerce**

-*PrestaShop* - PrestaShop is an efficient and innovative e-commerce solution with all the
+**PrestaShop** - PrestaShop is an efficient and innovative e-commerce solution with all the
              features you need to create an online store and grow your business.

-*Mahara* - Mahara is a fully featured electronic portfolio, weblog, resume builder and social
+**Mahara** - Mahara is a fully featured electronic portfolio, weblog, resume builder and social
          networking system, connecting users and creating online communities.
 Mahara provides you with the tools to set up a personal learning and development environment.

-*OSClass* - online classified Ads
+**OSClass** - online classified Ads

-*Mautic* - Mautic provides free and open source marketing automation software available to
+**Mautic** - Mautic provides free and open source marketing automation software available to
          everyone.
 Free email marketing software, lead management software

-*Odoo* - Odoo is a suite of web based open source business apps.
+**Odoo** - Odoo is a suite of web based open source business apps.
 The main Odoo Apps include
        an Open Source CRM, Website Builder, eCommerce, Warehouse Management, Project Management, Billing & Accounting, Point of Sale, Human Resources

-*iTop* - iTop stands for IT Operations Portal.
+**iTop** - iTop stands for IT Operations Portal.
 It is a complete open source, ITIL, web based
        service management tool including a fully customizable Configuration Mangement Database (CMDB), a Helpdesk system and a Document Management tool.  iTop also offers mass import tools and web services to integrate with your IT

 **Project Management**

-*Open Atrium* - BOTH Open Atrium and Open Project are widely used World-Wide and either can provide comprehensive Project Management capabilities.
+**Open Atrium** - BOTH Open Atrium and Open Project are widely used World-Wide and either can provide comprehensive Project Management capabilities.

-*Open Project*
+**Open Project**  - see above

 **Social Media Systems**